 The design of redevelopment projects and the manner in which a project integrates with surrounding development is sometimes controversial, and is an issue that may become more apparent as the demand for urban living increases.
 Almost any new development will have some impact on the surrounding area, but there are general design strategies that should be considered to lessen these impacts so the use of adjoining properties is not substantially impaired (see the detail box on the following pages for design elements and project examples).
 Sub-area plans for areas where there is potential for redevelopment adjacent to low-intensity development that will remain should include guidance on the design of appropriate transitions between different building types and scales.
-Such plans should also include an analysis of existing and projected traffic and parking issues and methods that could be used to mitigate such issues.
 Having such details established in sub-area plans prior to redevelopment being proposed frequently makes the development review process go more smoothly for the neighborhood, developer, and City staff.